JacopoMangiavacchi/azmlops/README.md

 - The path to the script folder and the main script file in that folder that implement the code of the experiment
 - The list of input and output datastores, in term of DataSet and DataReference to be created and mounted in the AML Compute environment when running the experiment

-> Example of the experiment YAML configuration file needed for the *prepare_data* sample above:
+> Example of the experiment YAML configuration file needed for the *copy_data* sample above:

 ```yaml
 ---